turingschool/curriculum/tutorials/controllers/parameters.markdown

 end
 ```

-This isn't about writing less code, it's about writing it in the right place.
-The model is responsible for logic and working with data, don't let it leak up into your controllers!
+This isn't about writing less code, it's about writing code in the right place.
+The model is responsible for logic and working with data.
+Don't let it leak up into your controllers!

 ## Exercises